-We talked to Shinya Shimizu, Co-founder, CEO, and Board Member of Elephantech Inc. on making the world sustainable with new manufacturing technologies and here is what he said about it.
+Shinya Shimizu, Co-founder, CEO, and Board Member of Elephantech Inc. tells us about making the world sustainable with new manufacturing technologies.

 First of all, how are you and your family doing in these COVID-19 times?